‘Criminal Minds’ Writer Erica Messer Reveals The Pain Of Losing Hotch But Isn’t Allowed To Talk About Thomas Gibson

 ‘Criminal Minds’ On CBS Will Probably Be Renewed Even Without Thomas Gibson And Shemar Moore, What Other Shows Are At Risk?

-Thomas Gibson is gone from Criminal Minds and there has been no discussion from CBS or ABC of bringing him back, according to Erica Messer despite public outcry and the #NoHotchNoWatch movement.
+Thomas Gibson is gone from Criminal Minds, and there has been no discussion from CBS or ABC of bringing him back, according to Erica Messer despite public outcry and the #NoHotchNoWatch movement.
 There is no reason, apart from the original accusation that Thomas Gibson kicked Virgil Williams, which has been disputed by Gibson, as a reason for the firing.

 #NoHotchNoWatch continues with their growing Twitter movement to restore Thomas Gibson’s reputation and allow Thomas to return to Criminal Minds if he would still like to. #NoHotchNoWatch has been clear that they are in this for the duration.
 According to Erica Messer, CBS and ABC have been clear that they are not reconsidering their stand either.